Glasses Explore by Tobii, marketing mockup

 Conclusions

 Transitioning from a small 12-person start-up to a 600-person company was a significant leap.
 Initially, I felt a bit overwhelmed by the number of meetings, but over time, I came to enjoy collaborating with plenty of senior designers, developers, product managers, insights, and CX teams.
-Meeting so many talented professionals and advancing our Oculid babies further was a rewarding experience!
+Meeting so many talented professionals and advancing our Oculid babies further –together with another advanced SaaS products was a truly rewarding experience!

 🙂